senzing-garage/knowledge-base/WHATIS/visual-studio-code.md

 ### Sort lines

-1. Hilight lines to be sorted
+1. Highlight lines to be sorted
 1. Ctrl-Shift-P
 1. In the drop-down, search for "Sort"